SEMIAGUESMI/BetContract-MEVattacks-scenarios/MEVsimulation/README.md

 - If the result shows **0 interactions**, and all other conditions to win are satisfied, the player is allowed to claim the win.
 - If any interactions are detected, the win is rejected as an **MEV attempt**.

+---

+### ⚠️ Important Notes before running
+- Before interacting with the ProtectedBetContract, make sure to fund it with Chainlink LINK tokens.
+The contract needs LINK to pay oracle fees when communicating with Chainlink.
+Learn how to acquire LINK here: Chainlink – [Acquire_LINK](https://docs.chain.link/resources/acquire-link)

+---

 **Typical steps:**

 1. Place a bet :